 Dr. Chundru, one of only about 500 board-certified forensic pathologists in the United States, helps families, healthcare providers, healthcare facilities, and insurers by performing several medical reviews every year.
-This process, in which Dr. Chundru – as an unbiased, third-party – reviews the medical records, facility records and communications between family members and a healthcare facility after a death, can provide peace and closure to grieving families, relief to practitioners who suspect a family may be pursuing a medical malpractice lawsuit, or may be the first step for a family in suing a physician or healthcare facility for malpractice.
+Dr. Chundru – as an unbiased, third-party – reviews the medical records, facility records, and communications between family members and a healthcare facility after a death.
+The answers he finds can provide closure to grieving families, relief to practitioners who suspect a family may be pursuing a medical malpractice lawsuit, or the first step to a family suing a physician or healthcare facility for malpractice.

 A lot of times when people think of medical malpractice, their minds instantly go to the overly-dramatized scenes they’ve seen in television and film medical shows.
 They might think of the surgeon who accidentally sutured up a patient while leaving a medical device inside his or her body.
 Or perhaps they envision an ER doctor unable to revive a patient who was rushed in by ambulance.

 While all doctors know that medicine can get this dramatic, many times, it’s not.
 And sometimes, patients’ families want more answers about their loved one’s death after they were treated for illnesses, even common ones like pneumonia.

 How a Medical Record Review Can Give Additional Answers Following a Death Related to an Illness

 As a board-certified forensic pathologist with 19 years of experience, Dr. Chundru has completed more than his fair share of medical record reviews.
 And many of these reports have been for deceased patients who passed away after, or while receiving, medical care for an illness.

 When Dr. Chundru investigates illness-related deaths, he may be able to undercover previously unnoticed details about the patient’s case that point to negligence and liability, including:

 - Wrong Medications Given or Medications with Potential for Allergic Reactions Prescribed